 Tickeron ratings are formulated such that a rating of 1 designates the most successful stocks in a given industry, while a rating of 100 points to the least successful stocks for that industry.

-GM's P/E Growth Rating (4) in the Motor Vehicles industry is in the same range as TM (29).
-This means that GM’s stock grew similarly to TM’s over the last 12 months.
+GM's P/E Growth Rating (3) in the Motor Vehicles industry is somewhat better than the same rating for TM (54).
+This means that GM’s stock grew somewhat faster than TM’s over the last 12 months.

 | GM | TM | |